 - Demystifying The Maze: Your Guide To RIA Compliance

 - Unlock Access To Industry Awards: How Negative Disclosure Expungement Can Propel Your Financial Advisory Career

 *If you’re under FINRA or SEC investigation, or if you have a meritless disclosure on your BrokerCheck, CRD, IARD, or IAPD record, call us right now at (303) 952-4025.

 Respondent Firm: Cetera Advisors LLC

-Claimant Representative: Doc Kennedy, J.D., MBA, and Samantha Pastor, J.D.
+Claimant Representative: Doc Kennedy, J.D., MBA

 In 2021, after two decades in the industry, this Oregon advisor was hit with two customer disputes alleging unsuitability.
 Both had been settled for relatively-nominal amounts, but the advisor wanted to clear his records of the allegations.
 He hired AdvisorLaw to guide him through FINRA’s Dispute Resolution forum.

 Around 2014, a colleague of our advisor sponsored an investor conference that included a presentation on real estate investment trusts (REITs).
 Two attendees sought out our advisor, separately, and both expressed their interest in investing in REITs.
 The majority of both investors’ portfolios were held away from Cetera, and their portfolios were balanced and diversified.
 The investors sought to use a small portion of their assets to invest with a more substantial risk tolerance, in hopes of receiving higher income.
 Our advisor recommended various investments, including specific REITs with good track records.